-When a Misrepresentation is contained in an offering memorandum, no person or company is liable: (a) if the person or company proves that the purchaser had knowledge of the Misrepresentation; (b) that the offering memorandum was sent to the purchaser without the person's or company's knowledge or consent, and (ii) that, after becoming aware that it was sent that it was sent to the purchaser without the person's or company's knowledge and consent; (c) other than with respect to the issuer, if the person or company proves that, after becoming aware of the Misrepresentation, the person or company withdrew the person's or company's consent to the offering memorandum and gave reasonable notice to the issuer of the withdrawal and the reason for it; (d) other than with respect to the issuer, if, with respect to any part of the offering memorandum purporting to be made on the authority of an expert or to be a copy of, or an extract from, an expert's report, opinion or statement, the person or company proves that the person or company did not fairly represent that: (i) there had been a Misrepresentation; or (ii) the relevant part of the offering memorandum: (A) did not fairly represent the expert's report, opinion or statement, or (B) was not a fair copy of, or an extract from, the expert's report, opinion or statement, or (e) other than with respect to the issuer, with respect to any part of the offering memorandum not purporting to be made on an expert's authority and not purporting to be a copy of, or an extract from, an expert's report, opinion or statement, or (ii) believed there had been a Misrepresentation.
+When a Misrepresentation is contained in an offering memorandum, no person or company is liable: (a) if the person or company proves that the purchaser had knowledge of the Misrepresentation; (b) other than with respect to the issuer, if the person or company proves: (i) that the offering memorandum was sent to the purchaser without the person's or company's knowledge or consent, and (ii) that, after becoming aware that it was sent, the person or company promptly gave reasonable notice to the issuer that it was sent without the person's or company's knowledge and consent; (c) other than with respect to the issuer, if the person or company proves that, after becoming aware of the Misrepresentation, the person or company withdrew the person's or company's consent to the offering memorandum and gave reasonable notice to the issuer of the withdrawal and the reason for it; (d) other than with respect to the issuer, if, with respect to any part of the offering memorandum purporting to be made on the authority of an expert or to be a copy of, or an extract from, an expert's report, opinion or statement, the person or company proves that the person or company did not have any reasonable grounds to believe and did not believe that: (i) there had been a Misrepresentation; or (ii) the relevant part of the offering memorandum: (A) did not fairly represent the expert's report, opinion or statement, or (B) was not a fair copy of, or an extract from, the expert's report, opinion or statement, unless the person or company: (i) did not conduct an investigation sufficient to provide reasonable grounds for a belief that there had been a Misrepresentation.

-Such rights of rescission and damages are subject to certain limitations including the following: (a) in an action for damages, a defendant is not liable for all or any part of the damages that it proves do not represent the deprecation in value of the securities as a result of the Misrepresentation; and (b) the amount recoverable shall not exceed the price at which the securities were offered under the offering memorandum.
+Such rights of rescission and damages are subject to certain limitations including the following: (a) in an action for damages, a defendant is not liable for all or any part of the damages that it proves do not represent the depreciation in value of the securities as a result of the Misrepresentation; and (b) the amount recoverable shall not exceed the price at which the securities were offered under the offering memorandum.